Against William Gibson

 Even Amazon is working on The Peripheral as a television series!
-Obviously the Gibson estate is loved by the Tim Cook class of CEOs that want this dystopia to be a utopia.
+The Gibson estate is loved by the Tim Cook class of CEOs who want this dystopia to be a utopia.

 Now did any of these things come true as of 2021?

 The Bridge trilogy sounds like a love letter to those who work in San Francisco.
-STEM degrees and an interest in programming is preferable.
-In close hindsight, Gibson already has been debunked with regards to technology, subcultures, late capitalism, and the decline of the Japanese nation.
-But why is Gibson, a stooge for the information age, is celebrated by our elite as the Grand Poobah of internet culture?
+STEM degrees and an interest in programming are preferable.
+In close hindsight, Gibson already has been debunked about technology, subcultures, late capitalism, and the decline of the Japanese nation.
+But why is Gibson, a stooge for the information age, celebrated by our elite as the Grand Poobah of internet culture?
 Both white Gen-Xers and Millennials seem to dig this romantic subculture of “cyberpunk” as a coming-to-age, rite of passage.

-Has nobody ever made the criticism that Neuromancer is not playful as we imagine?
+Has nobody ever criticized that Neuromancer is not as playful as we imagine?
 In other words, “Cyberpunk” did not create a hybrid subculture that would resist authority, but instead, gave power to the Californian tech-savvy culture that continues to oppress us.
 Don’t bother resisting cyberpunk, just “stay in the pods, eat the bugs, and don’t have kids.”

 There is nothing “punk” about cyberpunk.

 Was it just a pulp genre to renovate a dying pulp industry?
-Maybe the bourgeois would become literate again if Issac Asimov was mixed with Hubert Selby Jr?
-Is this really the truth?
+Maybe the bourgeois would become literate again if Issac Asimov was mixed with Hubert Selby Jr.?
+Is this the truth?
 As Norman Spinrad would say, to paraphrase, “New Romantics, or Neu-ro-man-tic?”
 Nothing more than an 80’s "fusion of the romantic impulse with science and technology.”
-The post baby boomer generation saw an America with early electronic music, Japanese imports, and ditzy fashion.
-Would this lead into anime futurism?
+The post-baby boomer generation saw an America with early electronic music, Japanese imports, and ditzy fashion.
+Would this lead to anime futurism?

-But as critic Charles de Lint would argue, “it just goes to show you that while research will always be an indispensable tool, imagination still remains the most vital component of good storytelling.
-Imagining story, the inner workings of his characters' minds, and the world in which it all takes place are all more important than research in the long run."
+But as critic Charles de Lint would argue, “It just goes to show you that while research will always be an indispensable tool, imagination remains the most vital component of good storytelling.
+Imagining story, the inner workings of his characters' minds, and the world in which it all takes place are all more important than research in the long run."1